Antoine Semenyo: Bournemouth

 On 27 January 2023, Semenyo completed a transfer to Bournemouth worth £10 million on a four-and-a-half-year contract.
 He made his debut for the club in 1–0 Premier League loss at Brighton & Hove Albion on 4 February and scored his first goal on 30 April 2023 in a 4–1 home win over Leeds United.

 On 19 August 2023, Bournemouth's first away match of the 2023–24 Premier League season, Semenyo gave the team a 1–0 lead over Liverpool at Anfield to register his second goal for the club.
 On 28 October, he scored in Bournemouth's first league win of the season and first under Andoni Iraola as they beat Burnley 2–1 in matchday 10 of the Premier League.
 He ended his first full Premier League season with eight goals and two assists from 33 appearances.

 On 8 July 2024, he signed a new contract with the club until 2029.
 Semenyo began the 2024–25 season by scoring an 86th-minute equaliser in a 1–1 draw with Nottingham Forest on 17 August.
 Two weeks later he scored Bournemouth's first goal of a 3–2 comeback win over Everton at Goodison Park.
 On 2 November 2024, he scored in Bournemouth's 2–1 win over Premier League champions Manchester City at Dean Court, ending City's eleven-month unbeaten run in the competition.
 His fifth goal of the season came in a 3–0 win over Manchester United at Old Trafford on 22 December.

 On 25 January 2025, he scored the fifth goal of Bournemouth's 5–0 win over Nottingham Forest, extending the club's unbeaten run in the Premier League to eleven matches.

-On 14 April 2025, Semenyo scored his tenth goal of the season to give Bournemouth a 1–0 win over Fulham and end their run of six matches without a Premier League win.
+On 14 April, Semenyo scored his tenth goal of the season to give Bournemouth a 1–0 win over Fulham and end their run of six matches without a Premier League win.
 His goal came after 53 seconds of the match, making it Bournemouth's third-fastest Premier League goal.
-He achieved a personal best in the 2024–25 Premier League season by scoring 11 goals.
+On 25 May, Semenyo scored both goals in a 2–0 win over Leicester City to end the season with a personal best eleven Premier League goals.